-Christian Fuchs (Lima, 1979) is a Peruvian artist who gives new meaning to the concept of ancestor worship.
+Christian Fuchs is a Peruvian artist who gives new meaning to the concept of ancestor worship.
 Through his photography he transforms himself into his relatives by creating self-portraits inspired by their portraits and paintings.
-He brings them back from the past, using himself as both a vessel and a canvas.
-I spoke with Christian about his intriguing family history, his various psychic experiences and the impact of the recent death of his beloved grandmother.

 German artist Alexander Binder was born under the perfect morbid circumstances: on Halloween night, in the midst of the famous Black Forest in Germany.
-Drawing his inspiration from symbolism and the occult, the self-taught photographer uses vintage lenses and other optical accessories to manipulate reality and capture its shadow side.
-I asked him about his experiences with death and how the subject of mortality influences his art.
+Drawing his inspiration from symbolism and the occult, he uses vintage lenses and other optical accessories to manipulate reality and capture its shadow side.